 Plastic Fantastic – Visually drawing upon the plastic in the ocean, with the bags floating in the sea above on the Dome and a big reminder about something we all can make a difference with.
 Highlighting the issue how plastic is present in our fish and seafood, and ultimately in us.
 The cod fish is on the bone still, the jaw, so you can scrape it off with your teeth, it is brushed with smoked bone marrow and the edible plastic is made from collagen from the cod skin.

 The Brill – Mousse of scallop and langoustine with brill (others had king crab) sauce of butternut squash, orange and chillies.

 The Butterfly– Yes a real butterfly which has been fed on honey water…..on top of a salad of bok choy, apples, and a broth made of butterfly wings.

 We had transitioned through a few dome screen changes throughout: underwater, plastic, Kyoto, the heart- which was very powerful, and then into the next scene which is where the Big Brother ones began, all linking in with what you have already experienced, eaten and learnt and the connecting factors as we move ahead.

-Tongue Kiss- You put the tongue in your mouth and consume its contents- a Japanese Kiss, to be treated like a lover’s tongue, enjoying the ingredients on top and bottom- and not to bite into it, as it is a silicone mould of a tongue.
+Tongue Kiss- You put the tongue in your mouth and consume its contents- a Japanese Kiss, to be treated like a lover’s tongue, just enjoying what is on top- and not to bite it, as it is a silicone mould of a tongue.
 White asparagus, raspberry, yuzu, tofu, this impression is to invoke delight and disgust.

 Breathless – This was so good, made with lamb lungs, smoked and braised, pickles, chanterelles, cracker of ‘smoker’s lungs’, fermented redcurrant.